Unit 6 - Practice Quiz

 impact of covid 19 on Indian capital markets Easy

-A. Pharmaceutical and Healthcare
+A. Aviation and Tourism

-B. Aviation and Tourism
+B. Pharmaceutical and Healthcare

-D. Real Estate and Construction
+C. Real Estate and Construction

 21 A Non-Banking Financial Company (NBFC) starts accepting demand deposits from the public without proper authorization.
 Which regulatory body is responsible for taking punitive action against this institution?